RawTherapee: Features

 RawTherapee involves the concept of non-destructive editing, similar to that of some other raw conversion software.
 Adjustments made by the user are immediately reflected in the preview image, though they are not physically applied to the opened image but the parameters are saved to a separate sidecar file.
 These adjustments are then applied during the export process.

 All the internal processing is done in a high precision 32-bit floating point engine.

 Input file formats

 RawTherapee supports most raw formats, including Pentax Pixel Shift, Canon Dual-Pixel, and those from Foveon and X-Trans sensors.
 It also supports common non-raw image formats like JPEG, PNG and TIFF as well as high dynamic range, 16/24/32-bit raw DNG images.

-RawTherapee uses a patched version of dcraw code to read and parse raw formats, with additional tweaks and constraints to parameters such as white levels and the raw crop area based on in-house measurements.
-Thus, RawTherapee supports all the formats supported by dcraw.
+From release 5.12 in May 2025, RawTherapee uses a patched version of LibRaw to read and parse raw formats, falling back to a patched version of dcraw for some older formats not supported by LibRaw.